pollfish/ios-max-adapter/README.md

 <br/>

 Request a RewardedAd from AppLovin by calling `load` in the `MARewardedAd` object instance you've created.
-By default Pollfish Max Adapter will use the configuration as provided on AppLovin's dashboard (step 2).
-If no configuration is provided or if you want to override any of those params please see step 6.
+By default Pollfish Max Adapter will use the configuration as provided on AppLovin's dashboard.
+If no configuration is provided or if you want to override any of those params please see step 3.

 <br/>